 The nylon material does not breathe as well as some of the other carriers on our list.
 So this is another one that will not be as suited to warmer climates.

-Unfortunately, the trade off for the additional functionality is that it is not as user friendly.
-Lots of buckles and straps that make it harder to get the right fit if you are transferring between users often.
+Unfortunately, the trade-off for the additional functionality is that it is not as user-friendly.
+Lots of buckles and straps make it harder to get the right fit if you are transferring between users often.